University of Washington School of Public Health

-Application to Public Health Major Honor’s cohort is competitive.
+Application to Public Health - Global Health Major Honor’s cohort is competitive.
 Meeting minimum eligibility requirements, or being a member of the College Honors Program, does not guarantee admission.
 Approximately 30 students will be admitted for each cohort who will complete the Honors Seminar together over Autumn, Winter, and Spring of their final year.
 Students may apply to pursue Departmental Honors by completing the application available from the Public Health Major during Winter quarter of their junior year.

 Timeline for Applying to Departmental Honors

 |Winter Quarter of Junior Year||3-5 weeks after the application deadline||Spring Quarter of Junior Year|

 To pursue departmental honors, students must have earned a cumulative UW GPA of 3.4 or higher.
 Honors students are required to maintain a cumulative UW GPA of 3.4 or higher, and a Major GPA of 3.5 or higher.

 - Honors Seminar SPH 494 (min 2 credits)

 Honors students complete at least two 1-credit Honors Seminars over autumn, winter and spring of their final year.

 - Honors Course Work (min 9 credits)